 100%.
 I really appreciate you looking at our video or listening to our video or viewing our video and just give us a call today for a free consultation and case review.
 Stan and I stand by ready.
 Thank you.

-It is too early to determine what the average Camp Lejeune water contamination settlement or the range of settlements will be.
-However, we are inclined to believe the average Camp Lejeune lawsuit or claim will resolve for in excess of $150,000.00 based on our experience dealing with other mass tort projects and the injuries and medical expenses involved.
-We expect Camp Lejeune settlement amounts should range from $100,000.00 to $250,000.00.
-Based on experience we anticipate the Camp Lejeune settlement payouts to take less than two years.
+Based on experience, we anticipate the Camp Lejeune settlement payouts to take less than two years.
 Keep in mind that this is only our best-educated guess as to average Camp Lejeune settlements.
-Time is of the essence to contact a Camp Lejeune lawyer to determine your rights and ability to pursue compensation.
-Our Camp Lejeune attorneys offer a free consultation and case review.
+Time is of the essence to contact a lawyer to determine your rights and ability to pursue compensation.
+Our team of attorneys offers a free consultation and case review.

 Camp Lejeune Contamination Victims Attempted To Sue But Were Rejected By The Courts